koebi/potypo/README.rst

 -------------
 * if typo: exit 1
 * add config option for languages that should not fail
-* non-present build_dir config option should lead to only outputting on stdout
 * enhance README
 * find .po-files recursively?
 * move this list to issues